A person, especially a minor, both or (rarely) one of whose parents have died. (noun)

-A line of type beginning a new paragraph at the bottom of a column or page. (noun)
+A single line of type, beginning a paragraph, at the bottom of a column or page. (noun)

 Examples of word orphan